sukannyapurkayastha/DASP_report_template/students/Jan Werth/weekly_report.md

   Neurips 2024
 - **Update 2**:
 - **Update 3**:
 - **Challenges**:
     - Handling text data (it's no fun) and sentence segmentation.
 Even though you can do a lot with spacy there are so many special cases you have to account for.
 - **Next Steps**:
     - Reading reviews from files/manual upload (how to handle that if they are not in the same format as the api response?)

 ### Week [4]

-- **Update 1**: Refactoring of TextProcessor to split sentences at linebreak
+- **Update 1**: Refactoring of OpenReviewLoader into parent class TextProcessor.
+New class UploadedFileProcessor to handle uploaded files (also child of TexProcessor class).
+Refactoring to split sentences at linebreak
 - **Update 2**: Template and read from template
 - **Update 3**: Login and provide url functionality to frontend.
 Provide template, upload template and read from word file
 - **Challenges**:
     - Reading from word files is really complicated
     - Backend and frontend connection
 - **Next Steps**:
     - Better connection between backend and frontend
     - Expanding the review functionality for other venues/conferences

 ### Week [n-2]